Veman-Mendu/Reinforcement-Learning/README.md

 2. The file agentrender.py is the environment

 # 2048 GYM Implementation
-1. Teh file gametest.py in the folder gamegymimplementation has code for a random agent along with the environment.
+1. The file gametest.py in the folder gamegymimplementation has code for a random agent along with the environment.
+2. The file render2048.py has the 2048 environment.
+3. The file randomagent.py has the random agent code in it.